AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

-From the visual framework, we also see that any $Acc_{final}\in (0,100\%)$ can be associated with different degrees of adherence $\mathcal{A}$.
+From the visual framework, we can also formally infer that any $Acc_{final}\in (0,100\%)$ can be associated with different degrees of adherence $\mathcal{A}$.
 In fact, due to the symmetric shape of the rectangle, when we think of $Acc_{final}$ as a function of $\mathcal{A}$, the inverse $\mathcal{A}(Acc_{final})$ would be identical to the function itself.
-For instance, a decision-making accuracy of $Acc_{final}=70\%$ may correspond to any $\mathcal{A}\in[40\%,100\%]$. \begin{proposition} When $Acc_{final}(\mathcal{A})\in[u,v]$ for a given $\mathcal{A}$, we have $\mathcal{A}(Acc_{final})=[u,v]$. \end{proposition} However, fixing $Acc_{final}$ at 70\%, different levels of $\mathcal{A}$ correspond to different vertical positions within the rectangle: $\mathcal{A}=40\%$ corresponds to a position at the very northern border of the rectangle, whereas any $\mathcal{A}\in[70\%,100\%]$ corresponds to a position on the horizontal line that separates the red and green areas.
-This means that a given decision-making accuracy can be achieved through strikingly different reliance behaviors.
-We address this, as well as the role of the black separating lines in Figures~\ref{fig:framework_dev_1} and~\ref{fig:framework_dev_2}, in more detail in the following.
+For instance, a decision-making accuracy of $Acc_{final}=70\%$ may correspond to any $\mathcal{A}\in[40\%,100\%]$ in \Cref{fig:framework_dev}~(a). \begin{mdframed} \begin{proposition} When $Acc_{final}(\mathcal{A})\in[u,v]$ for a given $\mathcal{A}$, we have $\mathcal{A}(Acc_{final}) \in [u,v]$. \end{proposition} \end{mdframed} However, when fixing $Acc_{final}$ at 70\% in \Cref{fig:framework_dev}~(a), different levels of $\mathcal{A}$ correspond to different vertical positions within the rectangle: $\mathcal{A}=40\%$ corresponds to a position at the very northern border of the rectangle, whereas any $\mathcal{A}>40\%$ corresponds to a position on the horizontal line separating the orange and blue areas, which leaves room for accuracy improvements.
+This means that a given decision-making accuracy can be achieved through strikingly different qualities of reliance.
+We address this, as well as the role of the black separating lines in \Cref{fig:framework_dev}, in more detail in the following.